 |Level 1||Level 2||Level 3||Level 4||Level 5||Level 6||Level 7||Level 8|

 |54 points||48 points||40 points||49 points||48 points||40 points||47 points||39 points|

 Show me the money!
 Oh wait...
 You just did.

-The time bonus is equal to the number of seconds you have left on the timer in the upper-left corner.
-The timer is 60 seconds long, so you would be awarded a time bonus of 30 for finishing the level in exactly half the time, for example.
+The time bonus is equal to the number of seconds you have left on the timer in the upper-left corner, which starts with 60 seconds.
 It usually amounts to only a small portion of your score, and by combining your time with the point values from the table above, you will notice that breezing through each level will rarely even earn you 100 points.
 That is why you should collect as many diamonds and money bags as you can, since those will make up the bulk of your score.

 Since the level layouts are the same every time, lots of practice is a big help.
 You'll get used to the placement of the holes and equipment crates and have an easier time navigating to bonuses as they appear.

 - Typing scrap (the name of the main character) during a game will completely refill your health bar once per game.
 Since it only works once, you should only use it when your health is in the red.

 - If the thugs take away any of your money bags on levels 1 or 2, start over.